acts-project/acts/docs/core/seeding.rst

 to reconstruct the track.
 This means, if no seed exists for a particle, this particle will not be reconstructed.
-On the other hand, finding too many seeds which either correspond to a particle for which another seed already exists or which does not correspond to a particle at all increases the time needed for tracking.
+On the other hand, finding too many seeds which either correspond to a particle for which another seed already exists or which do not correspond to a particle at all increases the time needed for tracking.

 A good seeding algorithm therefore has the following properties: